St. Peter's Episcopal Church

 Email Jay Howington at firstname.lastname@example.org call Cindy Howell at 598.1785 for more information.

 Adult Forum Series - Join us at 11:30 am in the Parlor for profound discussions led by clergy, parishioners, or special guests.
-Note: Adult Forum will resume when school starts in fall.
+Note: Adult Forums resume Sunday, September 17.

 St. Peter's Bible Challenge - Have you often wished you knew more about scripture, both its themes and its specifics?
 Here is your chance!
 Using Brian McLaren's informative yet easy-to-read book, We Make the Road by Walking, St. Peter's Adult Formation challenges you to read it, one chapter per week over the next year.
 Beginning in June, pick a day of the week to read in a quiet designated place in your home.
 Each chapter begins with several scriptures, often connecting Old Testament with Gospel and Epistles of the New Testament, so have your Bible ready.